usr922/LIPNovo/README.md

 ### Pretrained Models

-Our pre-trained models will be uploaded later.
+TODO: Our pre-trained models will be uploaded later.